Anvil/kaioretry/docs/source/getting-started.rst

 turn it into a coroutine function, and you will have to `await` it.
 In return it will not freeze your process.

 Sounds fair?
-Looked fair enough to me when I wrote that.
+Sounded fair enough to me when I wrote that.

 .. code-block:: python